emcf/thepipe/README.md

 ## Local Installation 🛠️

-To use The Pipe locally, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the local python requirements, which differ from the more lightweight API requirements.
-You will also need to use the local version of the requirements file:
+The Pipe handles a wide array of complex filetypes, and thus requires installation of many different packages to function.
+It also requires a very capable machine for good response times.
+For this reason, we host it as an API that works out-of-the-box.
+To use The Pipe locally for free instead, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the local python requirements, which differ from the more lightweight API requirements:

 ```bash
 git clone https://github.com/emcf/thepipe
 pip install -r requirements_local.txt
 ```

-Tip for windows users: you may need to install the python-libmagic binaries with `pip install python-magic-bin`.
-You may also need to ensure the tesseract-ocr binaries and the ctags binaries are in your PATH.
+Tip for windows users: Install the python-libmagic binaries with `pip install python-magic-bin`.
+Ensure the `tesseract-ocr` binaries and the `ctags` binaries are in your PATH.

 Now you can use The Pipe with Python:
 ```bash